qwc-services/qwc-services.github.io/src/UserGuide.md

 # User guide

-This section contains user documentation of the QWC2 application and QWC services.
+This section contains user documentation of the QWC application and QWC services.
 It describes **some** of the available features.

 *Note*: Depending on the specific viewer configuration, some functionalities might be missing or different than described in this section.